 - Go for a hair spa treatment at least once a month.

 - Apply argan oil to your hair every time you wash it.

 Follow these tips, and your hair will remain strong, smooth, and shiny.
 But before you get your hands on the bleach, you should know if it is safe to bleach your hair at home if you are careful and follow instructions.
 Scroll down for the answer.

 Is It Safe To Bleach Your Hair At Home?

 Yes, it is safe to bleach your hair at home if you use the right products and follow the instructions mentioned in this post.
 If you are skeptical, leave the roots and bleach only the ends of your hair.
 This will reduce the chances of hair fall or dissatisfaction with the results.

 Also, make sure to do a patch test.
-If it itches or burns, you probably have to use a different brand of bleach and developer.
+If it itches or burns, you probably have to use a different procedure.
 Ask a friend to help you bleach the back of your head.
-Always leave a minimum of 3-4 days gap between two bleaching sessions.
+Always leave a minimum of 6-8 days gap between two bleaching sessions.